top of page

 Osteomyelitis

-This occurs when the infection spreads to the bone around it.
+This occurs when the infection spreads to the surrounding bone.
 Osteomyelitis can cause significant bone pain, tenderness, and swelling in the affected area.
-Over time it can lead to bone deterioration and spread to other parts of the body.
+Over time, it can lead to bone deterioration and spread to other parts of the body.
 Common symptoms include fever, chills, and fatigue.

 Cavernous Sinus Thrombosis

-This rare but severe compilation occurs when the infection spreads to the blood vessels in the sinuses.
+This rare but severe complication occurs when the infection spreads into the sinuses' blood vessels.
 It can lead to a blockage of blood flow, resulting in:

 • Severe headaches